kbknudsen/PyEIS/README.md

   <img src="https://github.com/kbknudsen/PyEIS/blob/master/pyEIS_images/PyEIS_logo.png">
 </p>

-This repository contains pyEIS, A Python-based Electrochemical Impedance Spectroscopy analyzer and simulator (PyEIS).
-The software is designed perform impedance simulations and analyze experimental data through the application of circuit elements.
+This repository contains PyEIS, A Python-based Electrochemical Impedance Spectroscopy analyzer and simulator.
+The software is designed to perform impedance simulations and analyze experimental data through the application of circuit elements.
 Physical processes in an electrochemical system can be represented by analog circuits containing capacitors (C), resistors (R), inductors (I), and some distributed elements such as constant-phase-elements (Q) and Warburg elements (W).
-These features make it possible to understand kinetics, double-layers, and mass-transport for a large range of applications.
+These features make it possible to understand kinetics, double-layers, and mass-transport for a large range of electrochemical applications.

 PyEIS have eleven main features:
 - Currently contains 27 build-in equivalent circuits